-About same time a wave of hard trance swept across Germany, and although the PCP and Harthouse releases, for example, were different like day and night, still some trance gurus like Sven Väth and DJ Dag found their way to the PCP releases.
+About same time a wave of hard trance swept across Germany, and although the PCP and Harthouse releases, for example, were different like day and night, still some trance gurus like Sven Väth and DJ Dag found their way to the PCP roster.

-Here the best comes last when Tres Hombres and Free Base Factory present two bonus tracks that are real FFM ghetto hip-hop joints.
+This one is the first in the legendary Frankfurt Trax series that suffered a loss in quality in later instalments, when it was already issued under Sony.
+In the first edition, the PCP crew is still seeking its own style and combines industrial and hip hop influences.
+The best is saved for the last when Tres Hombres and Free Base Factory present two bonus tracks that are real FFM ghetto hip-hop joints.
 Recorded live in the seminal Cooky’s club, with primitive equipment and ignorant sound engineer, I imagine.
 A very energetic lo-fi stuff that reminds of Public Enemy.